TaylorJadin/jadin.me/content/post/2022/handy-domain-alfred-snippet/index.md

 The script basically just gets the contents of the clipboard using `pbpaste` and uses `cut` to divide the URL into parts using by the forward slash as the separator.
 If the URL starts with **https:** or **http:** it will grab the 3rd group of text, and if not it grabs the first group.
 Finally, it prints out the domain to the terminal, then uses `pbcopy` to copy the domain name to the clipboard.

 This works well, but I don't really want to have to open a separate terminal to use it all the time[^1], so I used this script to make an [Alfred](https://www.alfredapp.com/) workflow.
-Now I can trigger all of that to automation by just typing `;domain` anywhere on my Mac!
+Now I can trigger all of that automation by just typing `;domain` anywhere on my Mac!

 <video style="max-width:100%" autoplay loop muted controls>
 	<source src="alfred-demo.mp4">